chtd/ast_pe/README.rst

         _pow_27 = _pow_26 * x
         return _pow_27

-that runs 10 time faster under CPython.
-Well, really with different temporaty variable names, and right now there are some extra variables that are not used, but it will be fixed soon.
+that runs 10 time faster under CPython (variable names changed to increase readability).

 Generaly, partial evaluation
 is beneficial if inputs of some function (or a set of functions, or methods)